FredericLetellier/udacity-capstone/design/Design_Proposal.md

 Both are clickable and allow access to the detailed display of a product.

-A swipe left or right on one of the elements of the list to remove it from the list of favorites.
+A long press on one of the elements of the list to remove it from the list of favorites.

 When deleting favorites, toast appears explaining the action in progress, with a cancel button.